nyeogmi/sahil-go/README.md

 - provide more explicit support for fanning out to multiple consumers
 - provide more support for very long-lived Paginators -- this currently is best done with channels
 - write more unit tests

+## Licensing

+`sahil` is dual-licensed under the Apache-2.0 and MIT licenses.
+If you need something else, let me know and we can work something out.